Paralegal and Legal Assistant

 What Are the Training Requirements for Paralegals and Legal Assistants?

 Paralegals and legal assistants are typically required to have a minimum of an associate’s degree in a related field.
 The Paralegal Studies Associate Degree from Bryant & Stratton College is a well-rounded choice.
 This 60-credit-hour program includes courses such as criminal law & procedures, torts & remedies, contract law, civil litigation.
-This will give you the well-rounded education you need to pursue a successful career in this area.
+This will give you the well-rounded legal studies you need to pursue a successful career in this area.

 You can further enhance your employability by pursuing professional certification for paralegals.
 This is available on both local and national levels.